csci141/Labs/202440/Lab1/Lab1.md

 If we provide a string as an argument to input, it will print the string as a prompt before waiting for input.

-Once the user provides input, you’ll often want the program to to store whatever the user entered somewhere in memory so that you can refer to that data when needed.
+Once the user provides input, you’ll often want the program to store whatever the user entered somewhere in memory so that you can refer to that data when needed.
 Programming languages rely on variables as place holders that “remember” where a piece of data is stored in the computer.
 The concept of a variable will be discussed extensively in lecture.
 For the time being, think of a variable as an easy-to-remember name for a piece of data.
 To set the value of a variable use the assignment operator, `=`.
 To remind yourself that `=` means the variable on left gets set to a new value, pronounce `=` as ‘gets’.

 You’ve learned the basic use of two functions so far: `input` and `print`.
 Here’s another one: the `len` function, which is short for length, calculates the length (number of characters) of its argument (i.e., whatever is inside the parentheses to the right of `len`).